 I am from out of state, will Connecticut honor my medical marijuana card?

 No, there is no medical marijuana reciprocity in Connecticut, The state only serves qualified Connecticut cardholders at this time.

 Can I grow my own marijuana at home?

-Beginning October 2021, qualified medical patients may cultivate up to 6 plants for personal use (3 immature and 3 mature), with a limit of 12 per household.
+As of October 2021, qualified medical patients are allowed cultivate up to 6 plants for personal use (3 immature and 3 mature), with a limit of 12 per household.
 Beginning July 2023, recreational users may grow with the same limits.